Vertex operators, solvable lattice models and metaplectic Whittaker functions: The Main Theorem

 which is an illegal pattern.
 Thus $i_m\geqslant j_m$, and continuing this way gives (\ref{interleaving}).
 The case of Gamma ice is similar.
 Compare~\cite{wmd5book} Proposition~19.1 or~\cite{Baxter} Section~8.2. \end{proof}

-Returning to the generality of either the finite or infinite grid, a \textit{state} $\mathfrak{s}$ of the system will be an assignment of spins to the interior edges of the grid with decorated spins for the horizontal edges.
-It is assumed that for every vertex the configuration of spins at the adjacent edges is one of the configurations in Table~\ref{tab:mweights}.
-Let $\mathfrak{S}$ denote the ensemble of the states of the system, determined by the boundary conditions.
-The {\textit{Boltzmann weight}} of the state is the product of the Boltzmann weights at the vertices.
+The {\textit{Boltzmann weight of the state}} is the product of the Boltzmann weights at the vertices.
 The {\textit{partition function}} $Z(\mathfrak{S})$ is the sum of the Boltzmann weights over all states.
 These definitions make sense by the following result.

 \begin{proposition} In the case where the grid is infinite, there are only a finite number of states for $\mathfrak{S}^\Delta_{\mathbf{z},\xi,\eta,r}$ or $\mathfrak{S}^\Gamma_{\mathbf{z},\xi,\eta,r}$.
 For each state, all but finitely many vertices have Boltzmann weight~$1$, so the Boltzmann weight of the state is a finite product. \end{proposition}